OpenCollarTeam/OpenCollar/README.md

 #### License Terms and Addendum

-OpenCollar Six source code and creative resource are covered and protected by strong [copyleft](https://en.wikipedia.org/wiki/Copyleft "What does "copyleft" mean?") licenses.
+OpenCollar Six source code and creative resource are covered by free software, free culture and permissive open-source software licenses.
+Each script is its own program and compiles individually.

-* LSL scripts are licensed as and must remain under the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0).
+* Most LSL scripts are licensed as and must remain under the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0).

+* The LSL scripts ``oc_root``, ``oc_lock`` and ``oc_update`` have the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.

 * Creative content is licensed as and must remain under the [Creative Commons Attribution-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-sa/4.0/).